 Programs are started in order to deliver benefits, and they do not necessarily have to have an ending point, unlike the projects.
 Hence linking each project to a program and defining new success criteria for the expected benefits even after the completion of the projects can be realized within a program.
 Although the benefits may seem to be realized after the completion of the project, the creation and implementation of them occur during the project.
 Hence a lack of focus on defining and assessing and monitoring them may lead to unrealized benefits.
 This is why the benefits should be included in the success criteria of a project, although they may be realized after the completion of the project.

 As a summary, project success criteria should be broadened to cover benefits which will contribute to the strategic objectives of the company and the programs are great ways to provide traceability and achievement of these benefits even after the completion of the projects.
-These benefits can be managed through a benefits realization management framework.
+Programs and benefits realization can be managed through a benefits realization management framework.

 Mustafa Hafizoglu, PMP, BS, M.Sc., is the co-founder and previous President of the PMI Chapter in Turkey, Program Director at Space & Defence Technologies Co., a part-time instructor at Middle East Technical University.
 He has 20 years of experience in hardware and software development projects, in the aerospace and defense industry.
 Mustafa established the PMO at SDT Space and Defense Tech and co-authored the book: Project Management Analytical Approaches.
 He’s also a speaker at PMI Global Congress and various international seminars.
 Mustafa writes about program management and risk management.